Associate Professor of Practice

 D.M.A.
 Piano Performance, University of Southern California (2019)

 M.M.
 Piano Performance, University of Arizona (2014)

 B.A.
 History, Northwestern University (2012)

-Daniel Linder is a pianist and teaching artist based in Los Angeles, CA and Tucson, AZ.
-He has performed solo and collaborative recitals to high acclaim in venues across the United States and in France and Denmark, and recordings of his performances have aired on KUAZ Classical Radio in Tucson, Arizona.
-Recent accolades include the 2018 Fresno Musical Club Susan Torres Award (first prize), and prizes in the 2017 James Ramos International Competition, the 2015 Seattle International Piano Competition, the 2014 Los Angeles International Liszt Competition, and the 2014 Lois Trester Piano Competition at the University of Arizona.
+Praised as a “pianistic chameleon” (Fanfare), Dr. Daniel Linder is a versatile pianist, chamber musician, and teaching artist.
+He has performed solo and collaborative recitals to high acclaim in venues across the United States and in the United Kingdom, France, and Denmark, and recordings of his performances have aired on KUAT Classical Radio in Tucson, AZ.
+Recent accolades include the Fresno Musical Club Susan Torres Award, and prizes in the James Ramos International Competition, the Seattle International Piano Competition, and the Los Angeles International Liszt Competition, among others.

-Dr. Linder was recently named outstanding graduate (Class of 2018) by the Keyboard Studies Department of the University of Southern California’s Thornton School of Music.
-Before moving to Los Angeles to complete his D.M.A. in piano performance, he earned a M.M in piano performance from the University of Arizona and a B.M. in piano performance and a B.A. in history from Northwestern University.
+Daniel was named Outstanding D.M.A.
+Graduate by the Keyboard Studies Department of USC’s Thornton School of Music.
+Before moving to Los Angeles to complete his D.M.A. in piano performance, he earned a M.M in piano performance from the University of Arizona, and both a B.M. in piano performance and a B.A. in history from Northwestern University.
 His principal teachers are Bernadene Blaha, Dr. John Milbauer, Alan Chow, and Dr. Rose Chancler.
-Daniel grew up in Westport, New York, where he attended Westport Central School.
+Daniel grew up in the Adirondacks of northeastern New York.

-Please visit www.drlpianist.com for more information, recordings, and performance schedule.
+Please visit www.drlpianist.com for more information including recordings and performance schedule.